 “Some cookies, girls?” croaked a woman stooped under a shop shade.
-I didn’t want to buy some, but one of the people I was with did.
-She only had 10 AUD ($6.75) in cash with her.
+I didn’t want to buy some, but one of my friends from the tour did.
+The friend only had 10 AUD ($6.75) in cash with her.
 The woman debated for a while before insisting she get the full 20 AUD ($13.50) she was asking for.

 “I normally would do it for ten, but I need to buy dog food tonight” she said.

 Sure, this could have just been her bargaining technique, but I got a strong feeling it wasn’t.
-The fact she needed an extra 10 AUD to be able afford to buy dog food really left me with an uncomfortable feeling in the pit of my stomach.
+The fact she needed an extra 10 AUD to be able afford to buy dog food was definitely a bummer.

 Let me tell you, walking inside the bowling club to use the bathroom was one of the greatest moments of life!
 Their air conditioning felt incredible, and I never wanted to leave its lovely cool climate.